-Belilios Road, 1986 Courtesy of Urban Redevelopment Authority
+Belilios Road, 1986 Courtesy of Urban Redevelopment Authority company for large-scale imports of horses and cattle fodder.
+Belilios also owned a number of sheep pens and cattle sheds in the Serangoon area.
+He was instrumental in developing the area around Belilios Road in the 1890s.
+The other major cattle trader in Serangoon was Indian Muslim Moona Kader Sultan (1863-1937).
+While Belilios had his business on the racecourse side, Sultan had his at the Kampong Kapor side near Sungei Road.
+He arrived in Singapore in the 1870s and went into the money-changing business.
+Around the 1890s he started the Singapore Cattle Trading Company and in 1898 he built his cattle shed at the junction of Clive Street and Sungei Road.
+Sultan imported his cattle from Australia, and his business had grown so big by the 1900s that he became known as the "Cattle King".
 Numerous abattoirs and tanneries were also established in this area from the late 19th century.
 Malaccan-born Eurasian businessman Andre Filipe Desker (1826-1898) became the first official butcher in Singapore in 1877.
 Before World War II, Dunlop Street was where the cowherds grazed their cattle and milked them before delivering fresh milk to wealthy residents of the city.
 The deliveries were made before dawn each day, initially on foot and later on bicycles.
 Besides being a source of milk and meat, cattle were also in considerable demand as a form of transport until the early 1900s.
 While the cattle industry reached at its peak in the 1900s, it was also confronted with mounting challenges during this time.
 In 1902, the buffalo trade in the Kandang Kerbau district was blamed for damaging roads, and owners were directed to move the buffaloes